Marketing For Architects

 You know it.
 Most likely, a few clients also know it.
 Your skills please them.

 You are on a righteous path.
 Still, you don’t have the projects you deserve.
-You cherish your relationship with some customers that keep recommending you.
+You cherish your relationship with some customers who keep recommending you.

 Many other architects are good architects.
 Being good is normal, and it’s not enough.